Kristopher Negrón: Cincinnati Reds

 Negrón was traded to the Cincinnati Reds on August 14, 2009, for shortstop Álex González and cash.
 After eight games with the Sarasota Reds, he was promoted to the Double-A Carolina Mudcats.
 He hit .241 in 54 at-bats.
 In 2010 for the Mudcats, Negrón hit .272 in 470 at-bats.
-Although his power numbers slightly dropped to six home runs and 41 RBIs, his on-base percentage increased to .344.
-He was promoted to Triple-A Louisville late in the season and went 4-for-21.
+Although his power numbers slightly dropped to six home runs and a .351 slugging percentage, his on-base percentage increased to .344.
+He was promoted to the Triple-A Louisville Bats late in the season and went 4-for-21.
 Following the 2010 season, he played for the Peoria Saguaros in the Arizona Fall League and was placed on the Reds 40-man roster.
 He spent all of 2011 with Louisville, where he hit .216 in 123 games.

 Negrón began 2012 with Louisville, but on June 6 he was called up for the first time to the Major Leagues, and made his Reds' debut the next day as a pinch-runner against the Pittsburgh Pirates.
-On June 14, he got his first Major League hit, a single off Scott Barnes, in the bottom of the fifth inning at Great American Ballpark in Cincinnati.
+On June 14, he got his first Major League hit, a single off Scott Barnes, in the bottom of the fifth inning in Cincinnati.
 He returned to Louisville after four appearances with the Reds, where he had the one hit in four at-bats.
 Negrón hit .218 with six homers and 20 RBIs at Louisville until he tore the anterior cruciate ligament and medial meniscus in his right knee on July 5, costing him the rest of the season.
-On November 30, 2012, he was non-tendered by the Reds and removed from the 40-man roster but he agreed to a minor league contract with them for the 2013 season that included an invitation to major league spring training.
+On November 30, 2012, he was non-tendered by the Reds and removed from the 40-man roster.
+However, he agreed to a minor league contract with the Reds for the 2013 season that included an invitation to major league spring training.
 In 2013, all at Louisville, he hit .225 with five homers and 30 RBIs.
 He played for Criollos de Caguas in the Puerto Rican Winter League after the season.